-National Chaplain Craig: Commander-in-Chief, may I also announce that the Ladies of the Grand Army of the Republic have arranged for a broadcast tonight over Station KQV, in the Chamber of Commerce Building, under the general direction of the Past National President of the Ladies of the G. A. R.
+National Chaplain Crait Communication may I also announce that the Ladies of the Grant May I also anarranged for a broadcast tonight over Station KQV in the Chamber of Commerce Building under the general direction of the Past National President of the Ladies of the G. A. R.

-Past Department Commander Leslie, Connecticut: Commanderin-Chief, last year we had a Committee on Reserve.
+Past Department Commander Leslie, Connecticution-Chief, last year we had a Committee on Reserve.
 We made a report and suggested that a new committee be appointed to draw up regulations so far for the Reserve.
 Has that committee yet reported?

-Commander-in-Chief Anderson: I believe that comes under the report of the Committee on Constitution and Regulations.
-I helieve they have that in mind and they will report tomorrow morning.
+Commander-in-Chief Anderson: I believe that comes under the report of the Committee on Constitution and Regulations I believe they have that in mind and they will report tomorrow morning